 TYPE: – Most fossils are found in the fallen blocks from the cliffs, which can be seen on the foreshore and at the bottom of the cliffs.

-Fossils at Beer Head are mostly found in the boulders that have fallen from the upper beds (Upper and Middle Chalk).
-The Lower Chalk is very hard and, although ammonites and brachiopods can be found, they are hard to get out.
+Fossils at Beer Head are mostly found in the boulders that have fallen from the upper beds (the White Chalk Subgroup, previously Upper and Middle Chalk).
+The Grey Chalk Subgroup (previously Lower Chalk) is very hard and, although ammonites and brachiopods can be found, they are hard to get out.
 In addition, the ammonites are fragmentary and are generally poorly preserved and quite fragile.

-Fossils from the Middle Chalk are often superbly preserved and fairly easy to extract.
+Fossils from the White Chalk Subgroup Chalk are often superbly preserved and fairly easy to extract.
 The best blocks to search in are those that have been sitting around a while, as the harder fossils weather out of the softer chalk, making them easy to spot.

 Keep an eye open for loose echinoids along the foreshore, which have been washed out.
 However, they can be hard to spot.
-The greensand here is sometimes exposed on the foreshore and is rich in fossil brachiopods, oysters and bivalves.
+The Upper Greensand here is sometimes exposed on the foreshore and is rich in fossil brachiopods, oysters and bivalves.
 Ammonites can also be found in this layer.

-The lowest section of the cliff is comprised of the Lower Chalk, which is part of the Beer Limestone Formation of the Hooken Nodular Limestone Bed.
+The lowest section of the cliff is comprised of the Grey Chalk Subgroup, which is part of the Beer Head Limestone Formation, often referred to as the Hooken Nodular Limestone Member.
 This is Cenomanian in age.

 Common sense when collecting at all locations should be used and prior knowledge of tide times is essential.
 The two main dangers at Beer Head are from falling rocks and the tide cutting you off.
 The cliffs are extremely tall and cliff falls are quite common.
 Therefore, you should keep away from the base of the cliffs and wear a hard hat.
 In addition, the sea often reaches the base of the cliff.